K - 2nd Grade

 Please provide the information below and we will get back to you with a quote as soon as possible.

-Jr Programming is a programming course at an introductory level, which will walk students through the fundamental steps essential in programming.
+Much like our online Mini Coder course, Jr Programming is a programming course at an introductory level, which will walk students through the fundamental steps essential in programming.
 They will learn essential terminology, logic, and skills as they complete multiple tasks with varying problem-solving challenges.
 Students that complete this course will have a basic understanding of the mechanics of programming, problem-solving and attention to detail while creating games, media, and other projects.

 This 14-week, instructor-led, course can be used in whole or in part.
 It is written as a stand-alone course, but could be used as a supplement to your current technology class or as an after-school course or summer learning opportunity.